Building a PC: Most Expensive Computer Parts?

 The operating system isn’t a physical component of the computer, but it is very much essential.

-The good thing about operating systems is that you don’t need an expensive one.
-At all.
+The good thing about operating systems is that you don’t need an expensive one to have a nice computer.

 In fact, there are a bunch of different Linux systems that are completely free.